West Fargo High School: Band

-There are 3 main band classes in West Fargo High School.
-1 freshman band known as the Concert Band, and 2 upperclassmen bands known as the Symphonic Band and the Wind Ensemble.
-The current band teacher in Dan Christianson (2024-present).
-There are 2 jazz bands, "Jazz Band" and "Jazz Ensemble".
-There are usually 4 concerts per year for the 3 main bands.
+There are three main band classes in West Fargo High School.
+One freshman band known as the Concert Band, and two upperclassmen bands known as the Symphonic Band and the Wind Ensemble.
+There are two jazz bands, "Jazz Band" and "Jazz Ensemble".
+There are usually four concerts per year for the three main bands.
 "Fall Concert", "Winter Concert", "Souper Concert", and the "Concert/Symphonic/Wind Ensemble Awards".